mahfujur-rh/mahfujur-rh/README.md

 ### 🌟About Me

-I'm Mahfuj, a **Computer Science & Engineering (CSE)** student with a strong interest in programming, software development, and modern technologies.
+Hi,I'm Mahfuj, a **Computer Science & Engineering (CSE)** student with a strong interest in programming, software development, and modern technologies.
 I enjoy learning new concepts and applying them to build practical, real-world projects.

 Currently, I’m focused on strengthening my skills in **coding, web development, and problem-solving**, while continuously improving my understanding of software engineering principles and best practices.